 I received a pair of “underperforming” Greenworks CSB412 chainsaws for evaluation.
-The CSB412 has a 20" bar and is rated at 3.4 kW.
-This is equivalent to 4.5 horsepower.
-It claims an unloaded chain speed of 82 ft/s (25 m/s).
+The CSB412 has a 20" bar and is rated at 3.4 kW (4.5 horsepower).
+Greenworks claims is equal to or better than a 60cc gas chainsaw.
+The unloaded chain speed is 82 ft/s (25 m/s).

 I did a fairly extensive write-up on the CSB410, so in this section I'll just highlight some differences between it and the CSB412.

-I used an optical tachometer and measured a motor speed of 12,670 RPM unloaded (no chain) @ 78.6 volts.
+I used an optical tachometer and measured the motor speed at 12,670 RPM unloaded (no chain) @ 78.6 volts.
 So it's probably rated to run at 13k RPM.

 It has a 7-tooth sprocket and uses a chain with a 0.325" (8.255 mm) pitch.
 That calculates to the rated 25 meters per second at 13k RPM.